zapier/zapier-platform-cli/README.md

 ### Basic

 Useful if your app requires two pieces of information to authentication: `username` and `password` which only the end user can provide.
-By default we will do the standard Basic authentication base64 header encoding for you (via an automatically registered middleware).
+By default, Zapier will do the standard Basic authentication base64 header encoding for you (via an automatically registered middleware).

 > Note: if you do the common `Authorization: Basic apikey:x` you should look at the "Custom" authentication method instead.